mvw/hackerrank/Functional Programming/Interpreter and Compilers/BrainF__k interpreter/README.md

 I should have read the spec more carefully.
 The underestimated word was "matching".

 ## Round 3
 Later that day I could add the missing code.
-I decided not to scan back and forth, while keeping the depth levels of open and closed square brackets.
+I decided not to scan back and forth while keeping the depth levels of open and closed square brackets.

 Instead I built the needed data structures during the first read of the source file.